openbaton/docs/docs/nfvo-how-to-use-gui.md

 3. Key Pairs

 ### Key Pairs
 You can add a key pairs to use for ssh access to the VMs via *Key Pairs* menu.
-You have to option in terms of adding the keys.
+You have two options in terms of adding the keys.
 1. You can promt NFVO to create a key for you with a given name:
 ![Create key][createkey]
 *IMPORTANT*: You will be promted to download the private key after you press *Generate*.
 Currently there is no option to regenerate a key.
 If you do not download the key, you will have to generate a new one.

 2. You can import key for your host user via providing your public key to the NFVO:
 ![Import key][importkey]